1000 GIS Applications & Uses

 389. Forest Heights – Measuring tree heights with altimetry and noticing how trees generally differ 20m with taller ones at the equator.
 (GLAS Satellite)

-390. Vertical Point Profile – Viewing vertical profile of 3D LiDAR points to better understand tree structure and height.
+390. Vertical Point Profile – Viewing the vertical profile of 3D LiDAR points to better understand tree structure and height.
 (TNT LiDAR)

 391. Cut Lines – Finding cut lines in ortho imagery to find easy access.